 She adds that they constantly ask caseworkers and others involved what they need.
 The Christmas Box International fundraises and partners with those who can fill those needs.
 For example, it pulls in resources like dental, well-child visits, a library, transitional therapy, play therapy, music therapy, and anything else the children might need.

 To donate funds or items, visit the Project Elf page on the nonprofit’s website.
-In a typical year, donations are able to provide gifts for about 2,500 children and teens.
+In a typical year, donations are able to provide gifts for about 2,500 children and young adults.

 Edmunds watches as many of these children come into The Christmas Box homes, and it’s a grim reminder of her past.
 But with her experience, she’s able to connect with them as she knows what they’re going through.

 “So much is taken from them.
 They are hurt.
 For the children ages 7 to 9, I immediately connect because that’s how old I was when I went into foster care.
-I can relate to them.”
+I can relate to them,” she says.

 “It really does take a village to raise a child,” she says.
 “We partner with the system to really rally around these kids.”